Mood-al/react-tabs-scrollable/README.md

 </Tabs>
 ```

-> **⚠ the docs and the library arent ready yet!!**
+> **⚠ the docs arent ready yet!! but you can check the demo**
-> After a week or something i'm going to finish them but anyway if you want you can use the library it's about 90% ready to use
+> you can see all the examples in the demo
-> please let me hear your reviews and if any features you want me to add to them
+> please let me see your reviews and if there're any features you want me to add to them

 ## License